oscarotero/imagecow/README.md

 `Image::setBackground(array $background)`

-Set a default background used in some transformations: for example on rotate or on convert a transparent png to jpg.
+Set a default background used in some transformations: for example on convert a transparent png to jpg.

 * `$background`: An array with the RGB value of the color